-CnOpenData presents the China Food Nutrient Composition Database, featuring comprehensive and detailed nutritional information for over 1,700 foods.
-The dataset is organized into Nutrient Content Information Tables and Nutrient Score Information Tables, encompassing fundamental nutrients, lipids, minerals, vitamins, amino acids, and other nutritional components.
-This database establishes a foundation for investigating the nutritional status of China's population and provides robust data support for related research.
+CnOpenData has launched the Chinese Food Nutrient Composition Data, encompassing comprehensive and detailed nutrient information for over 1,700 types of foods.
+The dataset is divided into Nutrient Content Information Tables and Nutrient Score Information Tables, covering nutritional aspects such as basic nutrients, lipids, minerals, vitamins, and amino acids.
+This initiative lays the groundwork for investigating the nutritional status of China's population and provides robust data support for related research.

 Field Display

-All data represent nutrient content and scores per 100 grams.
+The above data represents nutrient content and scores per 100 grams.
 Units are detailed in the field descriptions.

 Sample Data